My Enterprise SEO Playbook: 0 to 500K Visits at Gigworker

 Project execution

-I personally managed a specialized team of freelance writers, two seasoned editors, and a dedicated external development agency, ensuring seamless execution.
+I managed a specialized team of freelance writers, two experienced editors, and coordinated closely with an external development agency to ensure everything flowed seamlessly.

 Early Traction & the Link-Building Snowball

-Once we publicly launched, the team executed on an aggressive link building campaign that included link outreach, interviews, and media interviews centered around my book.
+Once we publicly launched, the team executed on an aggressive link building campaign that mainly focused on pitching reporters on HARO.

 As a result of our link building efforts, we gained links from hundreds of trusted media outlets like The New York Times, CNBC, and Forbes, just to name a few.

-This positioned me as a leader in the gig economy and helped grow our site's domain authority, trust, and reputation rapidly.
-From there, it was time to wait and see what happened.
+These links helped position our brand as a leader in the gig economy and grow our domain authority, trust, and reputation rapidly.

-We leveraged linkable assets such as timelines, quizzes, and calculators that attracted attention from high-value media sources.
+We leveraged linkable assets such as timelines, quizzes, and calculators that attracted attention from high-value media sources and earned us valuable links organically.

 Together, these coordinated efforts quickly began to build momentum, driving Gigworker forward in organic rankings and site authority.